November is finally here, and you know what that means, don’t you?

 12. America’s Thanksgiving Parade

-On November 23, gather the squad and enjoy America’s Thanksgiving Parade.
+On November 27th, gather the squad and enjoy the 99th America’s Thanksgiving Parade.

 Giant inflatables, out-of-this-world floats, dancing elves, over-the-top marching bands, lots of laughter, and, of course, Santa will be part of this year’s parade.